tapansriv/arachne/README.md

 This is a proof-of-concept prototype middleware which contains a great deal of logic to build execution plans for batch analytical workloads and analytical queries across multiple cloud databases and pricing models.
 There are modules and scripts to collect profiling information from various databases, such as BigQuery scripts in the `bq_queries` folder which also contains BigQuery compatible SQL for each TPC-DS query.
 It contains logic to perform the inter-query algorithm in `inter_query_analysis/inter_query.py` and the Java project utilizing Apache Calcite to perform intra-query analysis in `intra_query_analysis`.

+## A note on paths
+These scripts assume the git repo is cloned in the home directory of whatever local machine is being used.
+For the most part, scripts do not hard code the home directory and instead use system environment variables to get this information.
+However, older scripts may hard code this information.
+It is an ongoing project to update these, but if there are failures because of that, modification of these may be necessary.
+Of course please make issues/pull requests for these as they appear!